 When to get help?

-You have a known history of fertility problems
+- Known history of fertility problems

-You have a history of pelvic inflammatory disease or endometriosis
+- History of pelvic inflammatory disease

 What are the causes?